-Each week I plan to post on Sunday the schedule for that week.
 I also hope to share a blog post each week of my thoughts, insights, and such about the actual Bible reading.

 This is NOT a Bible study.
 It is just reading the greatest book ever written from cover to cover.
 My mom loves to read, and there are certain books she reads every year just because she loves them.
 My sisters and I have also taken up this same habit with certain books, and my children have their favorite books that they reread over and over.
 But one book that many people don’t consider reading over and over is the Bible.
 Often, we just use our Bible as a reference book, but the reality is that this is the greatest story ever told, and it is meant to be read in order, like any other book.

 Ten years ago, a friend challenged me to read my Bible from cover to cover as fast as I could.
 At the time, my life was hectic.
 I was in my ninth pregnancy, my husband was traveling a lot for work, my oldest daughter was preparing for her Quinceanera, and my husband decided we should move to Pennsylvania.
-I was feeling overwhelmed with homeschooling a 15, 14, 13, 12, 11, 10, 7, 5, 3, 1, and a special need 7 year old.
+I was feeling overwhelmed with homeschooling a 15, 14, 13, 12, 11, 10, 7, 5, 3, 1, and a special needs 7 year old.
 I felt God calling me to His Word.
 I knew He wanted it to be the most important thing in our lives, and my children were constantly pushing me in the direction of a more Biblical lifestyle, but I honestly, had never actually read the Bible from cover to cover.
 I had tried several times.
 But I never seemed to be able to finish.

 So, when she challenged me, I laughed and said, I just don’t have time.
 But she kept encouraging me, and after we moved, and baby girl was born with all kinds of special needs.
 I was even more overwhelmed with life, I realized I just need to take this challenge.
 I can’t afford not to do it.